 If you’re one of those people who just loves the kitchen, we won’t sugarcoat it for you.

 The restaurant business is hard.
 It is difficult for existing restaurants that are trying to stay competitive, and it’s especially hard for new restaurants looking to make their mark.

-It’s doubly hard if new or established, and you are trying to secure a restaurant business loan for restaurant equipment, advertising or business expansion.
+It’s doubly hard if new or established, and you are trying to secure a restaurant business loan for restaurant equipment, advertising, or business expansion.
 The fact is that restaurant funding can be difficult.

 If you think you’ve solved the great mystery as to what sort of restaurant will defy the odds, break the first-year curse and make millions in its first few weeks, then we won’t try and stop you.

 Unfortunately, qualifying for restaurant financing is often easier said than done.
 That’s especially true when your business is relatively new or losing money.
-If you have bad personal credit score or credit history and no collateral, it’s even trickier.
+If you have a bad personal credit score or credit history and no collateral, it’s even trickier.